f5devcentral/f5-agility-labs-irules/docs/class2/module4/lab1.rst

 Creating and Implementing a Streaming LX Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this lab exercise, we
+In this lab we will be loading an LX plugin in streaming mode.
+To keep
+the lab simple, we will only be loading a plugin that will print the
+client data to hexdump format in the log files.

 Review the LX Workspace and Install NPM package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^